 Jose R. Castro, DVM, DACVS-LA, DABVP-Equine, CVA-Equine

-He is an avid traveler and has presented at conferences in the United States, Ecuador, Panama, Spain and China.
+He is an avid traveler and has presented at conferences on multiple topics in the United States, Ecuador, Panama, Spain and China.

 His professional interests include Surgery (soft tissue and orthopedic), Sports Medicine, Regenerative Medicine and Traditional Chinese Veterinary Medicine.
-When he has time away from work, he enjoys endurance riding and dressage.
+When he has time away from work, he enjoys endurance and long-distance horseback riding.

 Before purchasing DCLAH in September of 2018, he was a Clinical Assistant Professor of Equine Surgery at the University of Tennessee Veterinary Medical Center.

 Kristina Peacock, DVM

 Dr. Peacock grew up just outside of Middleburg, Virginia where she began riding horses at a young age.
 She spent most of her free time competing in gymnastics, but once she bought her first horse in high school, she was hooked.
 She received a bachelor’s degree in Animal and Poultry Sciences from Virginia Tech.
 During her time as an undergraduate student, she competed for the Virginia Tech Hunter Equitation Team, completed a sport horse breeding internship at Virginia Tech’s MARE Center and acted as the VT Equestrian Club President.
 The year before veterinary school, Dr. Peacock worked as an equine nurse at Marion duPont Scott Equine Medical Center.
 She always knew she wanted to be a veterinarian, but once she started this job, she was certain she was well on her way to becoming an equine vet and never looked back.